 If we break down the Ripple fundamental analysis outlined below we identify two major catalysts.
 First and foremost, a concept that is called ‘traction’ as per ‘Lean Startup’ principles.
 Interestingly, this is not how most investors look at crypto investments, and that is great according to us as ‘Lean Startup’ is really the essence of future crypto valuation.
 No coincidence this is the heart of our proprietary method which we apply in our premium blockchain and crypto investing research, the first of its kind in the world.
 Second, it is the presumably massive capital inflow that is brewing from Wall Street, say institutional investors.
-We expect the scale of this to be much bigger than what we saw in 2017, and we also expect only a handful of cryptocurrency to benefit from this, i.e. the ones that are close to Wall Street’s world.
+We expect the scale of this to be much bigger than what we saw in 2017, and we also expect only a handful of cryptocurrencies to benefit from this, i.e. the ones that are close to Wall Street’s world.

 This is how we look at Ripple fundamental analysis.
 Obviously, this is a different viewpoint than what the majority of other analysts or crypto blogs apply, which is fine, but we feel strong about the accuracy of our viewpoint.